hahnyuan/PTQ4ViT/README.md

 ## Updates

 *19/07/2022*
-Add discussion on $\#ims$ and Base PTQ, and provide more ablation study results.
+Add discussion Base PTQ, and provide more ablation study results.

 ### Number of Calibration Images